Drug-resistant malaria: the world's next big health crisis?

 "We used to have much higher incidence rates," said Saw Ohn Myint, a community health worker.
 "But we need more training and more equipment to continue to make progress."

-International aid organizations have been working with ethnic groups and the government to set up a network of 1,500 village health volunteers that can dispense ACTs.
+International aid organisations have been working with ethnic groups and the government to set up a network of 1,500 village health volunteers that can dispense ACTs.

 But thousands of Kayin's state 1.5 million people remain uncovered because they are in hard-to-reach areas, sometimes still controlled by armed ethnic groups restricting access for government health workers.